PART IGeneral Provisions (continued)

 vintage aircraft means an aircraft that was manufactured prior to January 1, 1957. (aéronef d’époque)

-200.02 (1) Subject to subsection (2), this Part applies in respect of all Canadian aircraft operated in or outside Canada and section 202.01 also applies in respect of aircraft registered in a foreign state while operated in Canada.
+200.02 (1) Subject to subsection (2), this Part applies in respect of all Canadian aircraft, other than remotely piloted aircraft, operated in or outside Canada and section 202.01 also applies in respect of aircraft, other than remotely piloted aircraft, registered in a foreign state while operated in Canada.

 (2) Subpart 1 does not apply in respect of aircraft that, pursuant to subsection 202.13(1), are not required to be registered.